A quantum fluctuation theorem for any Lindblad master equation: Additional information on the numerical results

 \section{Additional information on the numerical results}

-The QMC algorithm evolves the system's state from an initial pure state $\ket{\psi(0)}$ to a final $\ket{\psi(t)}$.
+For each trajectory, the QMC algorithm evolves the system's state from an initial pure state $\ket{\psi(0)}$ to a final state $\ket{\psi(t)}$.
 To initiate a QMC trajectory one thus needs to choose an initial state $\ket{\psi(0)}$ compatible with the initial density matrix $\rhoz$.
 One special choice is to take $\ket{\psi(0)}$ to be one of the $\pg{\ket{k_0}}$, i.e. the eigenstates of $\rhoz$, with probability $p_{k_0}$, such that:

-This choice corresponds to a non-invasive measurement that does not induce any back-action on the system.
-This is the approach that we followed for the simulations whose results are shown in Fig.~(\ref{figmc1}) in the main text, and in Fig.~(\ref{figmc1:app}) in this appendix.
+This choice corresponds to a noninvasive measurement that does not induce any back-action on the system.
+This is the approach that we followed for the simulations whose results are shown in Fig.~(\ref{figmc1}) in the main text, and in Fig.~\ref{figmc1:app} in this Appendix.
 Given that the FT, Eq.~(\ref{FTcoh}), is independent of the initial basis, we also consider below the case where the system is initially projected on the basis $\{\ket {j}\}$ defining the jump operators introduced in Eq.~(\ref{diss}).
 In contrast to the previous choice, in this case the measurement is indeed invasive and induces measurement back-action.
 Nonetheless, our fluctuation theorem is still valid.

 We now discuss the evaluation of the system's entropy change with the QMC.
-We write the FT, Eq.~(\ref{FTcoh}), in the form, see Eq.~(\ref{FTcl}),
+We write the quantum FT, Eq.~(\ref{FTcoh}), in the form of its classical counterpart Eq.~(\ref{FTcl}):

-where now $\average{\dots }_{\mathrm{ tr}}$ is the average over the QMC trajectories.
+where now $\average{\cdots }_{\mathrm{ tr}}$ is the average over the QMC trajectories.